Skip to main content

 What is Tres Rios?

 Tres Rios consists of a flood protection levee, effluent pump station, emergent wetlands, riparian corridors, and open water marsh areas to replace existing non-native salt cedar in the river.
-Construction of the levees and emergent wetlands has been completed, with construction of the pump station and riparian and river areas currently underway.
+Construction of the levees and emergent wetlands has been completed and the riparian and river areas are flourishing.

 Where Does the Water Come from?